vinayshanbhag/esp32_precision_counter_pulse_generator/README.md

 ### Overview

-A frequency counter with 8-digit precision over the the entire range (5Hz-10Mhz) for a 1s gate time.
+A frequency counter with 8-digit precision over the entire range (5Hz-10Mhz) for a 1s gate time.
 A variable duty cycle pulse generator (5Hz-5Mhz) using esp32 RMT.

 ### Theory of operation